innovate-invent/innovate-invent.github.io/_pages/projects.md

 [bampy](https://github.com/innovate-invent/bampy)
 ----
-Most python libraries that allow reading and writing HTS data (sam/bam) either link against HTSLib externally or are limited in finctionality.
+Most python libraries that allow reading and writing HTS data (sam/bam) either link against HTSLib externally or are limited in functionality.
 I needed a python native implementation of HTSLib to allow compatibility with the Numba project.
 This will allow for much faster performing python code and even GPU accelerated algorithms.

 [configutator](https://github.com/innovate-invent/configutator)
 ----